wellcomecollection/docs/rfcs/018-pipeline_tracing/README.md

 - Spans to be opened on message receipt, mapped onto the Akka `Source`, and to be closed either on error or on message ACK, at the `Sink`.
 - Spans to be annotated with the source identifiers and (post-minter) the minted identifiers.
 - At this stage, no further tracing to be implemented within services, and auto-instrumentation + transaction "activation" to be disabled due to the multithreading problems that we know these can cause.

+### Potential drawbacks

+There are few-to-no drawbacks to adding tracing to the pipeline.
+However, the lack of auto-instrumentation provided by Elastic APM for our specific stack will make adding further tracing (ie, outside the scope of this RFC) more arduous than it would be if we were using Spring/Java, for example.
+This is partially addressed in the following section.

+### Alternatives

+There are a handful of Scala-specific tracing tools which could potentially be easier to integrate and provide better auto-instrumentation than Elastic APM: for example, [Kamon](kamon.io), [Zipkin](https://zipkin.io/) (including [akka-tracing](https://github.com/levkhomich/akka-tracing)), and [Lightbend Telemetry](https://developer.lightbend.com/docs/telemetry/current/home.html).
+However, most of these are (a) paid and (b) even where they can send data to Elasticsearch, they don't work with Elastic APM, which we get for free and are already using with the catalogue API.

+If, when we come to add more detailed tracing, we encounter more problems of the sort we dealt with [here](https://github.com/wellcometrust/catalogue/pull/307), we may wish to bring in one of these libraries.
+Hopefully, due to the aforementioned use of the OpenTracing standard, we could do this without having to rip out Elastic APM tracing.